ammar/regexp_parser/README.md

 * Ragel >= 6.0, but only if you want to build the gem or work on the scanner.

-_Note: See the .travis.yml file for covered versions._

 ---
 ## Install